zuozhenggh/learning-library/oci-library/L100-LAB/Identity_Access_Management/IAM_HOL.md

    b) On the left side, select **Demo** compartment.
    ![Select ***Demo** compartment]( img/img007.png)

-   > NOTE: You may need to click on the + sigh next to your amin compartment name to  be able to see te subcompartment ***Demo***.
-If you do, and you still don't see the subcompartment, ***Refresh you browser**.
-Sometimes your browser caches the comparment infornation and des not update its internal cache.
+   > NOTE: You may need to click on the + sign next to your main compartment name to be able to see the subcompartment ***Demo***.
+If you do, and you still don't see the subcompartment, ***Refresh your browser**.
+Sometimes your browser caches the comparment information and does not update its internal cache.

    c) After you have selected the **Demo** compartment, click **Create Policy**.